Sunday, 25 February

 It was a perfect sample of the multi culti face of contemporary Berlin.
 People were spread out in the hallway, laid-back, standing or sitting, waiting for their turn to grab a seat at the House of Wonder.

 The whole wonder brunch operation was located upstairs.
-We climbed up a cute spiral staircase.
+I climbed up a cute spiral staircase.

 The tables were all occupied and there was no sunlight in the room.
 Now that was something to wonder about.